emphasis87/mpfr.NET/README.md

-# mpfr.NET
+# MPFR for .NET

 A .NET wrapper for the GNU MPFR library

 1. **Install**

-    A nuget pre-release package is planned soon.
+    There is a nuget package available:

-    This assembly comes with prepackaged libmpfr-4.dll for x86 and x64 Windows OS along with all runtime dependencies based on msys2/mingw64 compiler.
+    `PM> Install-Package System.Numerics.MPFR`

+    This package comes with a distribution of **libmpfr-4.dll** and its dependency **libgmp-10.dll**, both built with MSYS2/mingw64 compiler.
+The library **System.Numerics.MPFR.dll** which is included tries to preload those packages.
+Since they have to be first decompressed you will notice a few seconds pause on the first run.

     If you wish to compile and distribute your own libmpfr-4.dll, see [libmpfr-msys2-mingw64](https://github.com/emphasis87/libmpfr-msys2-mingw64) on github for a tutorial.

 2. **Configure**

-    Native dll pre-loading behavior can be configured in `configuration/applicationSettings/System.Numerics.MPFR.Settings` section in your `app.config` or `web.config`.
+    Native dll pre-loading behavior can be configured in `System.Numerics.MPFR.Settings` configuration section in your `app.config` or `web.config`.
+See an example [app.config](https://github.com/emphasis87/mpfr.NET/blob/master/src/System.Numerics.MPFR/app.config).
-    Multiple options are comma-separated.

   * [NativeLoadingPreferences](https://github.com/emphasis87/mpfr.NET/blob/master/src/System.Numerics.MPFR/NativeLoadingPreferences.cs):